System Design Space

 When to use STRIDE, LINDDUN, or both

-STRIDE for security threats
+STRIDE: security threats

-STRIDE + LINDDUN for products with PII
+STRIDE + LINDDUN: digital products with PII

-STRIDE: threat classes and architecture controls
+STRIDE: threat categories and architecture controls

 SSpoofing